-Political DPDs will be approved by the full Council advised by Cabinet - particular responsibility will rest with the Portfolio Holder for
+Political DPDs will be approved by the full Council advised by Cabinet - particular responsibility will rest with the Portfolio Holder for from other service areas as appropriate.
+Resources

-Regeneration and Transportation.
+Regeneration.

-Lead by the Planning Policy Team, Planning and Building Internal other service areas as appropriate.

-Control, Regeneration Directorate working with colleagues from Resources testing and viability.
+Internal Lead by the Planning Policy Team, working with colleagues testing and viability.

-Consultants will work on specific studies, as necessary, External Resources including possibly the Sustainability Appraisal/ Strategic
+Consultants will work on specific studies, as necessary, External including possibly the Sustainability Appraisal/ Strategic Resources